-The Texas Compassionate Use Act (Senate Bill 339) was signed by Gov. Greg Abbott and became effective June 1, 2015.
+The Texas Compassionate Use Act (Senate Bill 339) was enacted by the Texas Legislature in 2015 (84th Legislative Session).
 The bill requires DPS to create a secure registry of physicians who treat epilepsy for the purpose of prescribing low-THC cannabis to patients who have been diagnosed with intractable epilepsy.
 In addition, the bill requires DPS to license at least three dispensing organizations by Sept.
 1, 2017.
 The license will authorize the organizations to cultivate, process and dispense low-THC cannabis to prescribed patients.